Halo 5: Guardians

-Halo 5: Guardians is a 2015 first-person shooter video game developed by 343 Industries, published by Microsoft Studios, and released worldwide for the Xbox One game console on October 27, 2015.
+Halo 5: Guardians is a 2015 first-person shooter game developed by 343 Industries and published by Microsoft Studios for the Xbox One.
 The plot follows two fireteams of human supersoldiers: Blue Team, led by Master Chief, and Fireteam Osiris, led by Spartan Locke.
-When Blue Team goes absent without leave to track down the artificial intelligence construct Cortana, Master Chief's loyalty is called into question and Fireteam Osiris is sent to retrieve him.
+When Blue Team goes AWOL to track down the artificial intelligence construct Cortana, Master Chief's loyalty is called into question and Fireteam Osiris is sent to retrieve him.

 343 Industries started to plan Halo 5 shortly after the release of its predecessor, Halo 4.
 In late 2012, the team set goals for the game, including larger campaign and multiplayer areas.
 Like Halo 4, it uses motion capture for character animation.
 It features new abilities and character designs, but does not feature any offline capabilities or local networking.
 It has a game engine that scales its resolution to maintain a frame rate of 60 frames per second.
-Unlike the first four mainline games, this is the first mainline game to receive a "Teen" rating from the ESRB.

 Microsoft announced the game at E3 2013.
-The game sold 5 million units within 3 months but despite this, it had the lowest opening sales of any Halo game in Japan and the UK.
+The game sold five million units within three months and is the fifth-best selling game for the Xbox One.
 Upon release, Halo 5 received positive reviews from critics, with praise directed at its gameplay, visuals, level design and multiplayer modes.
 However, the game's single-player campaign met divided responses, with criticism directed at its story, writing, and ending.
 A sequel, Halo Infinite, was released on December 8, 2021.